Contents

 - Bakery courses

-Everything that happens at Brixton Windmill wouldn’t be possible without the support of a passionate group known as the Friend of Windmill Gardens.
-They are a residents’ group set up in 2003 that campaigned to restore, preserve and enhance the site.
+Everything that happens at Brixton Windmill wouldn’t be possible without the support of a passionate group known as the Friends of Windmill Gardens.
+They are a residents’ group established in 2003 that campaigned to restore, preserve, and enhance the site.
 And they were very successful, as you can tell by the state of the windmill and everything else that goes on.
 If you are interested in supporting them, you can become a member or a volunteer (if you’d like to get your hands dirty).

 Visiting Brixton Windmill

 You can view the exterior of the windmill anytime.
-You can book a windmill tour if you’d like to look inside.
+You can book a windmill tour to look inside.
 Tours usually run on the second weekend of every month from March to October for £5.
-Booking is mandatory, and the tour takes around 30 minutes.
+Booking is required, and the tour lasts approximately 30 minutes.
 ‘Turn up and go’ short tours are also available and run throughout the afternoon on open weekends.

 There’s a great little gift shop at the windmill, too.
 You can buy magnets, cards, postcards and other bits, including branded aprons, which are pretty cool.
-And if you’d prefer, you can purchase items in the online shop, including flour produced by the mill.
+If you prefer, you can purchase items from the online shop, including flour produced by the mill.

 Below, you’ll find the location details for the windmill.